 We provide: strategic advice and execution for property investment, sales and leasing; tenant representation, corporate services; facilities, property and project management; appraisal and valuation; development services; energy and sustainability services, and research and consulting.

-An annual event to outline the main trends expected in the Italian real estate markets
+An annual event to outline the main trends of the Italian real estate market

 Almost 1.8 billion Euro were invested in Q1 2016, a decline of 6.7% on the same quarter of the previous year.